 Pricing research methods

-A few frameworks have emerged over the years to help businesses research prices.
+A few frameworks have emerged over the years to help businesses research pricing.
 Each has their own pros and cons, which should be weighed given your particular use case.

 Van Westendorp Price Sensitivity Meter